Whoaa512/starred/README.md

 - [gradio-app/gradio](https://github.com/gradio-app/gradio) - Build and share delightful machine learning apps, all in Python. 🌟 Star to support our work!
 - [maguowei/starred](https://github.com/maguowei/starred) - creating your own Awesome List by GitHub stars!
 - [replicate/cog](https://github.com/replicate/cog) - Containers for machine learning
-- [bloomberg/memray](https://github.com/bloomberg/memray) - Memray is a memory profiler for Python
+- [bloomberg/memray](https://github.com/bloomberg/memray) - The endgame Python memory profiler
 - [openai/DALL-E](https://github.com/openai/DALL-E) - PyTorch package for the discrete VAE used for DALL·E.
 - [kellyjonbrazil/jc](https://github.com/kellyjonbrazil/jc) - CLI tool and python library that converts the output of popular command-line tools, file-types, and common strings to JSON, YAML, or Dictionaries.
 This allows piping of output to tools like jq and sim
 - [tombulled/innertube](https://github.com/tombulled/innertube) - Python Client for Google's Private InnerTube API.
 Works with YouTube, YouTube Music and more!